 While we have established that most practices’ payments come from insurance, most of your collections efforts are likely to go toward corralling the balance that patients owe on their bills.
 There are typically two sources of money owed to your practice.

-- The balance due after insurance companies have paid their portion, and
+- The balance is due after insurance companies have paid their portion, and

 - Balances owed by patients for whom you never filed insurance but who opted to pay out of pocket.